sagarreddypatil/portfolio-website/projects/summarizer.md

 ---
 title: "Article Summarizer"
-summary: "The fastest way to decide if that article is worth reading"
+summary: "The quickest way to decide if that article is worth reading"
 coverImage: "/assets/summarizer.JPG"
 order: 5
 ---